DNA transposon

 DNA transposons are DNA sequences, sometimes referred to "jumping genes", that can move and integrate to different locations within the genome.
 They are class II transposable elements (TEs) that move through a DNA intermediate, as opposed to class I TEs, retrotransposons, that move through an RNA intermediate.
 DNA transposons can move in the DNA of an organism via a single-or double-stranded DNA intermediate.
 DNA transposons have been found in both prokaryotic and eukaryotic organisms.
 They can make up a significant portion of an organism's genome, particularly in eukaryotes.
 In prokaryotes, TE's can facilitate the horizontal transfer of antibiotic resistance or other genes associated with virulence.
 After replicating and propagating in a host, all transposon copies become inactivated and are lost unless the transposon passes to a genome by starting a new life cycle with horizontal transfer.
-It is important to note that DNA transposons do not randomly insert themselves into the genome, but rather show preference for specific sites.
+DNA transposons do not randomly insert themselves into the genome, but rather show preference for specific sites.